 - The CLAW!
 This one is also fairly easy and it helps the motion of your fingers.

 Hold out your hand, in front of you, palm turned towards you.
 Now, bend your fingers, until they touch the base of each finger joint.
-In this position, you hand should resemble a claw.
+In this position,

 Hold in this position for about 10 to 30 seconds.
 Repeat at least 4 times on each hand and you’re good to go!